 [Added 3-09-21 ATM by Art Z-21-9; Amended 3-14-23 ATM by Art.
-Z-23-15.]
+Z-23-15; Amended 3-12-24 ATM by Art.
+Z-24-06]

 A. Objectives and characteristics.
 The purpose and intent of the Commercial 3 District is to limit the building size and to protect Plaistow's village center, schools, and neighborhoods from the overwhelming impacts of increased traffic and congestion.
 Expanded traffic counts resulting from large-scale retail development in the designated Commercial 3 area, to and from NH Route 125 via Main Street and other residential roads, will threaten the character of the community and the general public safety and quality of life of Plaistow residents.
 Only businesses with reduced traffic volumes will be permitted in the district.